decalage2/balbuzard/README.md

 Of course, it is possible to implement Balbuzard's set of patterns using Yara rules, and I plan to use the Yara engine as an option in the near future.
 It is already possible to use Yara rules to extend Balbuzard patterns.

-Back in 2007-2008 when I started developing this tool Yara was not yet published.
-And since then, I kept it like this because I prefer to have a lightweight pure python script in most cases.
+Back in 2007-2008 when I started developing this tool as rescan, Yara was not yet published.
+And since then, I kept it like this because I preferred to have a lightweight pure python script to develop other tools without requiring the installation of Yara.

 ### Other similar tools